CofC-Archaeoinformatics/PoN-LinearB/README.md

-# geras
+# PoN Linear B
-scripts and information about the GERAS project
+scripts and information about the Palace of Nestor Linear B project